Posted on August 24, 2018 by: Dan Krikorian

 Sorry UCLA, Joe is just your average bear with Anthony Davis-worthy eyebrows.
 He at least dresses in uniform.
 Don’t fret UCLA fans, Chip Kelly’s offensive system will have Joe in great shape in no time.
 Also, your school is still pretty dang popular.

 Oregon State’s Benny Beaver

 I’ll be honest, I kind of like Benny.
 The earliest Benny Beaver cartoons were created by the famous graphic illustrator, and Disney employee, Arthur C. Evans.
 That’s neat.
 Yet Benny is just a bit too lovable to land higher on this list and take on the most serious contenders.
-Oregon State will honor Benny this season by wearing “Retro Benny” helmets for their October 20th match-up with Cal.

 Washington State’s Butch T. Cougar